-Subbu has held engineering and leadership roles in hardware and software divisions, while building CPUs, micro-servers, SoCs and cloud infrastructures, at companies like Intel and Dell.
-As a Founding Member, he built Dell’s first Cloud Infrastructure Marketplace.
+Subbu likes building things.
+He has a computer engineering degree from University of Wisconsin Madison, and has held engineering + leadership roles in hardware and software divisions, building CPUs, GPU micro-servers, SoCs and cloud infrastructures, at companies like Intel and Dell.

 Mazhar has served in technical leadership and architecture roles at Intel, and amassed extensive experience in networking architectures, software performance optimization and large-scale HPC systems.